dnsimple/dnsimple-support/content/articles/how-is-dnsimple-pronounced.markdown

 The easiest way to visualize it is D-N-Simple.

-Here at DNSimple we love sharing, that's why DNS and Simple share the "S".

 The phonetic form is /d/ /en/ /sĭmˈpəl/.

 DNS-Simple is close but not correct.